Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolo-object-features/index.md

 Every detected object in an object detection network has an associated feature used for the final prediction.
 These object-level features from networks like YOLO are also valuable for various downstream tasks, such as similarity calculations used in re-identification.
 However, these features are not readily accessible, often leading people to use a separate network to obtain feature embeddings from object crops, which introduces unnecessary overhead.

 In this guide, we will extract these features directly from `ultralytics`, thereby avoiding the additional overhead.
+The Colab notebook with all the steps can be found [here](https://colab.research.google.com/drive/1DrBqSBuwpRvauYaEvJ1_8PyR4lW5WJCF?usp=sharing).

 ## Modifications To Obtain The Features